reflexsoar/reflex-docs/docs/detections/index.md

 # Detections
 **Detections**, or _Detection Rules_, are a collection of queries that look for particular behaviors in log sources/Inputs.

+!!! note
     Detections cannot be configured until an Input is created (see [Inputs](../inputs/index.md) for detailed information on how to configure these).

 ## Creating Detections
 To create new Detection Rules, the followings steps can be used: